roshankumardotcom/roshankumar.github.io/README.md

 ## Portfolio

-Holding a Master's degree in Computer Application with strong programming and algorithmic expertise.
-Has been working with Mindstix since Aug 2017 as a back-end expert involved in the Analysis, Design, Development, Testing, CICD, and Maintenance of applications.
-Extensive experience in building and managing complex back-end frameworks and applications.
-JAVA has been the primary language and easily adopt new frameworks/technologies.
+A passionate Software Professional 🚀 having an experience in Analysis, Design, Development, Testing, and managing complex backend frameworks and applications.

 ---